omahs/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 1. ZK performance is generally slow for large circuits, making it very hard to build complex games
 1. ZK platforms typically enforce a global maximum on circuit sizes for zkApps deployed to their platform, which complex games will exceed
 1. ZK circuits are currently still hard to write.
 There are some languages and efforts to simplify this, but they generally still require manual fine-tuning to try and minimize circuit size as much as possible
 1. No support for passive time.
-This may be, depending in the use-case, replaceable by a Verifiable Delay Function, but this is much more complicated and not as powerful
+This may be, depending in the use case, replaceable by a Verifiable Delay Function, but this is much more complicated and not as powerful

 ## Sovereign Rollup disadvantages

 Unfortunately there is no "free lunch", and so usage of sovereign rollups comes with some disadvantages as well.
-Keep in mind while reading this that Paima overcome these deficiencies by combining its sovereign rollup layer with its native support for L1 smart contracts and its ZK layer.
+Keep in mind while reading this that Paima overcomes these deficiencies by combining its sovereign rollup layer with its native support for L1 smart contracts and its ZK layer.
 You can learn more about this in our blog posts [here](https://blog.paimastudios.com/self-sovereign-rollup/).

 ### Extra work for trading L2 assets on the L1